Application Process for Elementary Education Bachelor’s Degree

 1. Review Admission Requirements

-To qualify for admission into the online elementary education bachelor's degree, students must have already completed or meet the following requirements:
+To qualify for admission into the online elementary education bachelor's degree as a pre-professional elementary education major, students must have already completed or meet the following requirements:

 View K-State's transfer equivalency guide to see how previously completed courses will transfer.